NICMx/Jool/doc/usr/mod-run-464xlat.md

 ![Figure 1 - 464 Needed](images/network/464-needed.svg)

 The red box would be your domain. _n6_ stands for "IPv6 node" and _R_ is "router".
-Say your ISP gives you only IPv6 addresses, but it also grants you access to IPv4 via a stateful NAT64 (_BT_; "Border Translator"). _n4_ is a random IPv4 Internet node.
+Say your ISP gives you only IPv6 addresses, but it also grants you access to IPv4 via a stateful NAT64 (_PLAT_; "Provider-side Translator"). _n4_ is a random IPv4 Internet node.

 Say your user from _n6_ clicks a link towards `203.0.113.24`. _n6_ does not have an IPv4 stack, so the request has nowhere to go.
 The situation could be amended by manually appending the NAT64 prefix to the address, but the user doesn't know that.
 Of course, a DNS64 would be the ideal and transparent solution, but unfortunately the site provided an address and not a domain name, so _n6_ is not querying the DNS.

 Alternatively, _n6_ might want to provide a legacy service (or client) which is unfortunately tied to IPv4.
 Because _n6_ only has global IPv6 addresses, it appears it cannot do so.

-In broad terms, the solution is to provide _n6_ with a "fake" IPv4 stack whose packets will be NAT64'd into IPv6 before reaching _BT_.
-In other words, there will be two NAT64s, and they will be sort of undoing each other's work.
+In broad terms, the solution is to provide _n6_ with a "fake" IPv4 stack whose packets will be translated into IPv6 before reaching _PLAT_.
+In other words, an SIIT service (in 464XLAT terms called "_CLAT_"; "Customer-side Translator") will be sort of undoing _PLAT_'s work.

 There are rather several ways to do this.
-Unfortunately, one of them ([putting a NAT64 within _n6_](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00#section-3.1)) is rather embarrassingly not yet implemented by Jool.
-One that does work is to put the NAT64 within _R_.
+Unfortunately, one of them ([making _n6_ the CLAT](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00#section-3.1)) is rather embarrassingly not yet implemented by Jool.
+One that does work is to make _R_ the CLAT.
 The network would look like this:

 ![Figure 2 - 464XLAT'd Network](images/network/464-network.svg)